Aarception/Mo-information-security-portfolio/README.md

  1. There is a structural Matter.
  2. That matter has 4 primary-source evidence
      -  The Mechanical Impossibility Finding, a consumer signal trace
-     -  Institutional Confirmation, amswers provided by institution
+     -  Institutional Confirmation, answers provided by the Institution
-     -  April 16 Partner admissions, from the institution's partner
+     -  April 16 Partner admission, from the Institution's partner
-     -  The Methodology, carbon copy similarity to prior FTC sanction
+     -  The Methodology, very similar to prior FTC sanction
      -  There are a lot more, but these 4 suffice

  3. The Matter requires a fix or resolution
  4. I may not consider myself a victim, but it has impacted me
  5. Despite that, I am not seeking to punish or attack the institution
- 6. It is not effective to rally to the institution
+ 6. It is not effective to rally to the Institution
      - And expect nothing should be done about resolution
  7. Constructive engagement in this matter requires mediation
  8. My position states that resolution requires